balnaimi/Shabakati/README_EN.md

 - Node.js (Version 20 or later - Recommended: v22.x.x LTS)
 - npm or yarn
 - Linux, Windows, or macOS

+**Note:** The application has been tested on Debian 13 (trixie).
+It also works on Ubuntu, Fedora, macOS, and Windows.

 ### Installing Node.js v22 LTS